cmgriffing/neovim-docs-web/apps/docs/src/pages/en/vim/filetype.md

 ## <a id="filetype-plugins" class="section-title" href="#filetype-plugins">2.
 Filetype Plugin</a>

-When loading filetype plugins has been enabled [:filetype-plugin-on](#:filetype-plugin-on), options will be set and mappings defined.
+When loading filetype plugins has been enabled |:filetype-plugin-on|, options will be set and mappings defined.
 These are all local to the buffer, they will not be used for other files.